Issues (Julia Michaels song)

-"Issues" is the debut single recorded by American singer and songwriter Julia Michaels, from her third EP Nervous System (2017).
+"Issues" is the debut single recorded by American singer and songwriter Julia Michaels, from her third EP, Nervous System (2017).
 The song was co-written with Justin Tranter, and its producers Benny Blanco and Stargate.
 Released by Republic Records on January 13, 2017, as the lead single from the EP, it is a confessional downtempo pop song.
 Lyrically, it is a raw ode to Michaels' anxiety.

 The song peaked in the top 10 of the record charts in Australia, Belgium, the Czech Republic, Denmark, France, Norway, Scotland and UK.
 In the US, the song peaked at number 11 on the Billboard Hot 100.
 "Issues" is certified Platinum or higher in twelve countries including Diamond in France.
 The song's accompanying music video was directed by Tabitha Denholm.
 It depicts Michaels hosting a party with a group of friends.

 The video premiered on March 7, 2017.
 "Issues" received a Song of the Year nomination at the 60th Annual Grammy Awards.
 Michaels promoted the song in a number of appearances, including live performances at The Tonight Show Starring Jimmy Fallon, the 2017 Radio Disney Music Awards, Wango Tango, the 2017 Billboard Music Awards, the 2017 iHeartRadio Much Music Video Awards, the 2017 MTV Video Music Awards and The Today Show.

 Background and composition

 "Issues" was written by Michaels, and Justin Tranter.
 A few artists, who Stargate and Benny Blanco refused to name, laid claim to the song.
 However, Michaels refused to give the song away as it felt "too much my story to give to someone else.

-In 2017, a demo of the song by English singer Charli XCX was leaked and revealed that she had recorded the song before Michaels decided to keep it.
+In 2017, a demo of the song by British singer Charli XCX was leaked and revealed that she had recorded the song before Michaels decided to keep it.

 Recording sessions for "Issues" took place at Westlake Recording Studios, Los Angeles, California, and Treehouse X Studio, Suffolk, United Kingdom.
 It was engineered by Dave Schwerkolt and Chris Sclafani.
 Mark "Spike" Stent mixed the track at Mixsuite UK with assistance from Michael Freeman and Geoff Swish.
 Blanco and Stargate, who produced the song, also performed all the instruments and programming.
 Tom Coyne and Randy Merrill completed the audio mastering at Sterling Sound, New York City.

 Musically, "Issues" is a confessional downtempo pop song.
 In terms of music notation, "Issues" was composed using common time in the key of A♭ major, with a moderate tempo of 114 beats per minute.
 The song follows the chord progression of D♭-E♭-A♭/C-D♭sus2 and Michaels' vocal range spans from the low note C_{4} to the high note of E♭_{5}, giving the song one octave and two notes of range.
 Lyrically, Michaels has described the song as a raw ode to her own anxieties.